NG-NEST/ng-nest/lib/ng-nest/ui/radio/docs/readme.en_US.md

 ---
-label: 'Radio 单选框'
+label: 'Radio'
 category: 'Form'
 ---

-# Radio 单选框
+# Radio

-在一组可选项中进行单项选择。
+Make a single choice from a set of options.

 ## Used alone